Hyperparameter Tuning: A Comprehensive Guide

 What are hyperparameters in machine learning?

-Hyperparameters are predefined settings that influence the training process and model architecture.
-Unlike model parameters, which are learned during training, hyperparameters are set before training begins and govern aspects like learning rate, batch size, and regularization strength.
+Hyperparameters are predefined settings that shape the training process and model architecture.
+Unlike model parameters, which are learned during training, hyperparameters are configured before training begins and control aspects such as learning rate, batch size, and regularization strength.

 What is the difference between parameters and hyperparameters?